zhulabgroup/grassland-cfp/README.md

 Then, click on the HTML link of the vignette to open it in your browser.

 ## Additional files
+Some functions are available but not directly demonstrated in the vignette.
+Please explore the help files.

 You can find pre-loaded intermediate data files in the data/ folder.

 You can find main and supplementary display items in the inst/figures/ and inst/tables/ folders.

 If you run into any issues or have questions, feel free to open an issue on this GitHub repository.